 I finally ironed under the surface, with delight, in the waters of Pulau Weh (Indonesia).
 The underwater fauna is dense and varied.
 The two short weeks of my stay here will not be enough to explore everything!

-I only have a few of them, because I'm still taming the monster, aka "The Big Fancy Camera", as Mike would say, an English instructor working here.
+I only have a few that I can show, because I am still taming the monster, aka "The Big Fancy Camera", as Mike would say, an English instructor working here.

-With an SLR camera in a large housing, everything changes underwater compared to my small compact: the weight, the aiming, the lighting, the focusing distance?
+With an SLR camera in a large housing, everything changes underwater compared to my small compact camera: weight, viewfinder, lighting, focusing distance...

-I released my new gear this morning, dive from the edge, in front of the beach of Lumba Lumba.
-I still have trouble correcting the flash light, but it improves, little by little.
+I got my new gear this morning, diving from the shore, in front of the beach of Lumba Lumba.
+I'm still having a hard time dosing the flash light correctly, but it's getting better, little by little.

-My pictures are also a little yellow.
-I have to check the light temperature settings, I think.
-And that I am also improving post-treatment.
-I still have a lot of progress to make, but I learn by doing ...
+My images are also a little yellow.
+I need to check the light temperature settings, I think.
+And I need to get better at post-processing too.
+I still have a lot of progress to make, but I'm learning by doing...

 So much for the very first tryouts this Thursday.
 Happiness of the day: the meeting with a not very shy turtle, at the end of the dive, in front of the beach...

-Tomorrow is Friday, no morning dive, we're settling into the Muslim rhythm.
-But the diving can still resume from 2 pm!
+Tomorrow, it's Friday, no diving in the morning, we follow the Muslim rhythm.
+But the dives can still start at 2 pm!

 I'm going back to the house-reef, to continue to familiarize myself with my new box.
 And show me places where there are pretty sights, in the style fish toads (antennas) and harlequin ghost fish ...

-That said, Harlequin ghost-fishes, I have already photographed some of them on Wednesday, during our boat trip to Batee Tokong, then on the small wreck of Sabang, in shallow water, near the port ...
-But with my small compact.
+Having said that, I have already photographed some harlequins on Wednesday, during our boat trip to Batee Tokong, then on the small wreck of Sabang, in shallow water, near the harbor...
+But with my small compact camera.

-That day was the day I was back on the flippers after long months without bubbles.
-And then, as there is often current on Batee Tokong, I preferred not to jump into the water right away with the big box for the 7D.
-In the end, we had no current at all!
-I was able to photograph quietly, with my small camera, a whole bunch of nice critters, spotted by one of our Indonesian guides, Midi.
+That day, it was for me the first time to put on fins after many months without bubbles.
+And then, as there is often a current on Batee Tokong, I preferred not to jump into the water right away with the big box for the 7D.
+Finally, we didn't have any current at all!
+I was able to photograph quietly, with my small camera, a lot of nice bugs, spotted by one of our Indonesian guides, Midi.